Godswill Akpabio International Stadium

 The interior of the Godswill Akpabio International Stadium.

 The Godswill Akpabio International Stadium (formerly Akwa Ibom International Stadium) is a 30,000 capacity national sports stadium located in Uyo, the state capital of Akwa Ibom.
-The stadium serves as a home to the Nigerian Super Eagles as well as a center for various social, cultural, political and religious events.
+The stadium serves as a home to the 'Super Eagles' of Nigeria as well as a center for various social, cultural, political and religious events.
 The contract for the construction of the Akwa Ibom International Stadium complex and Games Village was awarded in 2012 to Julius Berger and was completed in 2014.
 The 30,000 seater ultra modern multipurpose sports complex was modeled after Allianz Arena.

 Governor Udom Gabriel Emmanuel renamed Akwa Ibom Stadium as Godswill Obot Akpabio International Stadium, immediately following his inauguration ceremony on May 29, 2015, in the stadium.
 Godswill Akpabio was the immediate past governor of the state.

 Construction and Architecture

 The contract for the design of the stadium was awarded to Julius Berger a structural engineering firm based in Nigeria.
 They were responsible for the architectural design, execution planning, constructional supervision, as well as maintenance of the stadium.
-The stadium which seats on 48 hectares of land has some unique features such as bullet proof VIP/VVIP sections, collapsible seats, two digital score boards, digital playback screens, digital flood lights, and 30 emergency exits.
+The stadium which seats on 48 ha of land has some unique features such as bullet proof VIP/VVIP sections, collapsible seats, two digital score boards, digital playback screens, digital flood lights, and 30 emergency exits.